rovin-ms/aks-secure-baseline/README.md

 ## Deploy the reference implementation

 A deployment of AKS-hosted workloads typically experiences a separation of duties and lifecycle management in the area of prerequisites, the host network, the cluster infrastructure, and finally the workload itself.
 This reference implementation is similar.
-Also, be aware our primary purpose is to illustrate the topology and decisions of a baseline cluster.
+Also, be aware our primary purpose is to illustrate the topology and decisions made in this cluster.
 We feel a "step-by-step" flow will help you learn the pieces of the solution and give you insight into the relationship between them.
 Ultimately, lifecycle/SDLC management of your cluster and its dependencies will depend on your situation (team roles, organizational standards, etc), and will be implemented as appropriate for your organizational and compliance needs.

 **Please start this learning journey in the _Preparing for the cluster_ section.** If you follow this through the end, you'll have our recommended baseline cluster for regulated industries installed, with an end-to-end sample workload running for you to reference in your own Azure subscription.